MicrosoftLearning/MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M01_ak.md

 - Client 2 VM: a stand-alone Windows 10 client virtual machine with Microsoft Teams pre-installed.

-**Note:** Lab virtual machine sign in instructions will be provided to you by your instructor.
+**Note:** Lab virtual machine sign-in instructions will be provided to you by your instructor.

 **Important:** The exercises in the MS-700 labs are cloud-only deployments.
 A local administrator account has been created on the client VMs.
 You will log into the VMs as a local administrator instead of a domain account.
 Following your login, the desktop will indicate that you are logged in as either **CLIENT1\admin** or **CLIENT2\admin**, depending on which machine you are on.